When an application for a visa is denied, it can delay plans and get in the way of ambitions. However, when a visa is

 If an applicant can request a waiver of ineligibility, the consular officer at the US embassy or consulate will tell the applicant how they can apply for a waiver.

 Visa Denied?
 Our Immigration Lawyers May Be Able to Help

 Not sure if you or a loved one can get a waiver of ineligibility after your visa is denied?
 Our experienced immigration lawyers are here to help.

 There Could Still Be A Way.
-Contact Our Immigration Lawyers For Help
+Contact An Experienced Immigration Lawyer For Help

 When facing complex immigration problems, it’s critical that you or your loved one fully understand the potential consequences of your decisions.
-To help prevent lengthy delays for your plans, contact our experienced immigration lawyers for an initial consultation.
-We’ll take the time to get to know the specifics of your case and provide meaningful guidance on what to do next.
+To help prevent lengthy delays for your plans, contact an experienced immigration lawyer for an initial consultation.
+She’ll take the time to get to know the specifics of your case and provide meaningful guidance on what to do next.